bonnag/bonnag.com/blog/index.md

     // the two identical cylinder shaped holes that get cut out near the ends: translate([0,-64,10]) cylinder (h = 80, r = 20, center = true);
     translate([0,+64,10]) cylinder (h = 80, r = 20, center = true);
-    // the larger hole for the toothpase in the middle is made in
+    // the larger hole in the middle is made in a similar way to the
-    // a similar way to the outer shape - by taking a 2d shape and
-    // "extruding" it vertically:
+	// outer shape - by taking a 2d shape and "extruding" it vertically: translate([0,0,10]) {
-    translate([0,0,10]) {
         linear_extrude(height = 80, center = true) {
             // the 2d shape is an elastic band around two seperated